30 to 50% of the brain cortex neurons are devoted to vision or sight, as compared to 8 percent for touch and just 3 percent for hearing.

 4. Teach him or her colors and shapes.
 Most people know only four to seven colors, while there are hundreds variants and hues.
 The same for shapes.
 Most people know only few shapes.
 Colors and shapes are the visual designing tools of nature.

 Not all parents would have time to help their children with those skills.
-Normally schools should dedicate more hours to teach visuals skills, and desirably hearing skills, touch skills, tasting skills, olfaction skills, motion skills, etc.
+Normally schools should dedicate more hours to teach visuals skills, and desirably hearing skills, touch skills, tasting skills, olfaction skills, motion skills, creative imagination, etc.

 We still have a long way to go before we make education human centered.